jelastic-jps/rio/README.md

-# rio
+# RIO - Kubernetes based MicroPaaS

-Kubernetes based MicroPaaS
+An easy way to run Rio in Jelastic PaaS